-It is unconventional to offer the world a biography written in the first person.
+It is unconventional to offer a biography written in the first person.
 As the cliché goes, rules were meant to be broken...

-I am a 41 year old singer/songwriter born and raised in Connecticut.
-I reside in the New Haven area.
+I am a 43 year old singer/songwriter born and raised in Connecticut.
+I reside in the great city of New Haven.
 I’ve been playing music, in one form or another, since I was 5 years old.
-I got my start playing music in front of audiences when I was in the elementary school chorus.
-Rock & roll really got a hold of me just before my teen years, and I performed my first “rock & roll band” show at one of those old moose/elk/“insert animal type” halls when I was 14.
-I've been hooked ever since.
+I got my start playing in front of audiences when I was in the elementary school chorus.
+Rock & roll got a hold of me just before my teen years, and I performed my first “rock & roll band” show at one of those old moose/elk/insert-animal-type halls when I was 14.
+I've been hooked on the rock & roll ever since.

 Here's the part where I tell you what I am currently doing with my career.